phetsims/wave-interference/doc/implementation-notes.md

 # Waves, Interference, Slits Screens

-The first three screens are mainly coded in js/common.
+The first three screens are mainly implemented in js/common.

+WavesScreenModel is the main model for these screens.
+Each `WavesScreenModel` contains 3 `Scene` instances, one for each of water, sound and light.
+Most settings (such as whether the waves are turned on or off) are independent for each `Scene`, and each `Scene` has its own physical model and `Lattice`.
+The tools which appear in the toolbox are shared across Scenes.

 There are 3 coordinate frames:
 * view coordinates
 * lattice coordinates (integer), with damping regions
-* model metric coordinates (such as cm), corresponding to physical measures
+* model metric coordinates (such as cm or nm), corresponding to physical measures

 The wave is represented on a single 2D discrete scalar lattice, and we use use the discretization of the wave equation described in http://www.mtnmath.com/whatth/node47.html and known as a finite difference method: